Ars-Digitale/java-21-study-guide/docs/module-06/comparing.md

 }

-var list = List.of(
+var list = List.of(new Person("Bob", 40), new Person("Alice", 30));
-new Person("Bob", 40),
-new Person("Alice", 30)
-);

 list.stream().sorted().forEach(p -> System.out.println(p.age));
 ```

-The list sorts by age, because that is the natural order.
+The list sorts by age, because that is the natural numbering order.

 ### 1.3 Common Comparable Pitfalls

 - Compare all relevant fields → inconsistent results if not
 - Violating transitivity → leads to undefined behavior
 - Throwing exceptions inside compareTo() breaks sorting
-- Failing to implement the same logic as equals() → certification trap
+- Failing to implement the same logic as equals() → common trap

 ## 2. Comparator — Custom Ordering